Why Jesus' parables make us uncomfortable

 - But we must experience them as Jesus' own audience did to understand their full power

 This article was originally published in 2014.
 To learn more about the historical Jesus, watch the CNN Original Series 'Finding Jesus," Sundays at 9 p.m.
-ET on CNN.
+ET.

 (CNN)It was once said, "religion is designed to comfort the afflicted and to afflict the comfortable."